Join our Mission - Donate

 Refugee father shares his story of everyday survival in a growing anti-migrant society

-Emmanuel sits quietly in the corner of a very small refugee housing facility in Bavaria, watching his 5 month-old daughter Mary crawling near the window.
-Once a student in his home country, he now lives in Germany with his wife and child, struggling to navigate a new society that often feels overwhelming—and, at times, indifferent.
-Since arriving two years ago, Emmanuel has been unable to find steady work, leaving him dependent on sporadic day labor and government assistance.
+Emmanuel sits quietly in the corner of a very small refugee housing facility in Bavaria, Germany watching, his 5 month-old daughter Mary crawling near the window looking for her bottle.
+Once a student in his home country of Nigeria, he now lives in Germany with his wife and child, struggling to navigate a new society that often feels overwhelming—and, at times, indifferent.
+Since arriving two years ago, Emmanuel has been unable to find steady work, leaving him dependent on sporadic day labor and governmental assistance.

 “I want to provide for my family,” he says, eyes fixed on Mary.
-“But some days I feel invisible in German society, like I’m standing in a room where no one can see me.”
+“But some days, I feel invisible in this German society, like I’m standing in a room where no one can see me.”

 Despite the challenges, Emmanuel continues to push for a better future, attending language classes, applying for jobs, and seeking any opportunity that might allow his family to stand on their own.
-For now, survival is a daily task, but hope—shaken but not shattered—remains an anchor for him, his wife, and the daughter who still believes her father can fix anything.
+For now, survival is a daily task, but hope, shaken but not shattered, remains an anchor for him, alongside his wife and his daughter, who cannot yet believe but exudes hope in her bright eyes.

 Emmanuel holds his daughter Mary, at night, outside of a shared living facility for refugees.
 Angelica Ekeke, 2019.